fduran/linuxworldcup/README.md

 ## Timeline

-- Until 2023-07-31: Deadline to <a href="https://linuxworldcup.com/">sign up for LWC</a>
+- ~~Until 2023-07-31: Deadline to <a href="https://linuxworldcup.com/">sign up for LWC</a>~~
-- Until 2023-08-13: (If your email in the LWC form is not a SadServers account): Deadline to create an account in SadServers with the same email.
+- Until ~~2023-08-13~~ 2023-09-22: (If your email in the LWC form is not a SadServers account): Deadline to create an account in SadServers with the same email.
-- Until ?
-(TBA): Deadline to optionally update your LWC information in SadServers, namely "alias" (public information to show in rankings, like handle, name or email), "time zone" and "team name".
+- Until 2023-09-23: Deadline to optionally update your LWC information in SadServers, namely "alias" (public information to show in rankings, like handle, name or email), "time zone" and "team name".
-- ?
-(TBA) Qualifier challenge: One not-so-hard scenario to pass in order to qualify for the final scenarios.
+- 2023-09-24 Qualifier challenge: One easy scenario to pass in order to qualify for the final scenarios.
 Window of 4 hours (starting at three different times, one per time zone group).
-- ?
-(TBA): Final challenge.
+- 2023-10-01: Final challenge.
 Several scenarios.
 Window of 4 hours (starting at three different times, one per time zone group).

 ## Mechanics, Rules & Miscellaneous Info